 What is fireclay and where can I get it?

-Fireclay is a powdered clay used if furnace refractory (the heat resistant lining) and molding sand.
+Fireclay is a powdered clay used in furnace refractory (the heat resistant lining) and molding sand.
 It provides most of the heat resistance in the formulas.
-I buy it from large masonry materials suppliers.
-If they sell clay chimney pipe they probably sell fireclay.
+I buy it from a ceramic supply shop that sells materials to potters.
+Large masonry materials suppliers may also sell it.
+If they sell clay chimney pipe they may sell fireclay.

 Is fireclay the same as furnace cement?